Why Recycled Plastic Is The Best Packaging Choice

 It is generally accepted that rPET Plastic is the material that ticks most boxes when it comes to the environment as it can be washed and recycled many times over. rPET plastic can be recognised by the number 1 in the triangle and is widely recycled by local authorities and manufacturers involved in the production of plastic packaging.

-Instead of being dropped into oceans or littered in our countryside rPET plastic like water bottles and food packaging can be granulated and hot washed before being turned into plastic sheet used for making products such as party platters and catering disposables
+Instead of being dropped into oceans or littered in our countryside rPET plastic like water bottles and food packaging is now being collected by local councils and agencies to be granulated and hot washed before being turned into plastic sheet used for making products such as the Caterline Sandwich Platters and Lids

 image: rPET material can hot washed and reused many times over